Matteo Rizzo: 2020–2021 season

 With pandemic-related travel restrictions in place, Rizzo made his season debut at the 2020 CS Nebelhorn Trophy, an event attended by only skaters training in Europe.
-He was tipped as one of the pre-event favourites.
 Third after the short program, he was seventh in the free and ended up fifth overall.
 Following the competition, he announced that he was parting ways with longtime coach Franca Bianconi.
-On October 20th, Rizzo announced on Instagram that he had relocated his training base to Egna, Italy to train under coach Lorenzo Magri, alongside main domestic rival Daniel Grassl.
+On October 20, Rizzo announced on Instagram that he had relocated his training base to Egna, Italy, to train under coach Lorenzo Magri.
 He was assigned to compete at the 2020 Internationaux de France, but this event was cancelled due to the pandemic.

 After taking the silver medal at the Italian championships, Rizzo was assigned to compete at the 2021 World Championships in Stockholm, where he placed eleventh.
 Rizzo and Grassl's placements qualified two berths for Italian men at the 2022 Winter Olympics in Beijing.
 They were both subsequently named to the Italian team for the 2021 World Team Trophy.
 He announced on April 11 that he had been unable to leave Italy for the event location in Osaka, and therefore withdrew from participation.
 He subsequently stated that he had withdrawn after a positive COVID-19 test.

 2021–2022 season

 Rizzo returned to his former coach Franca Bianconi, and also added retired pairs skater Ondřej Hotárek to his team.
 He made his season debut at the 2021 CS Finlandia Trophy, where he overcame a poor short program to win the free skate and place sixth overall.
 The following weekend he won the 2021 Budapest Trophy.

 On the Grand Prix, Rizzo's first assignment was the 2021 NHK Trophy, where he placed sixth in the short program.
 He was third in the free skate, rising to fifth place overall despite popping one of his two planned quad jumps.
 Rizzo expressed satisfaction at receiving a score over 170 points in the free segment with only one quad jump.
 At the 2021 Rostelecom Cup, he was ninth in the short program and rose to fifth place again after a second-place free skate.

 After winning a fourth consecutive silver medal at the Italian championships, Rizzo was named to the Italian Olympic team.
 He was first forced to withdraw from the 2022 European Championships due to equipment issues.
 Competing in Beijing, Rizzo placed thirteenth in the short program of the Olympic men's event.
 Seventeenth in the free skate, he finished sixteenth overall.

-Rizzo concluded his season at the 2022 World Championships, in a men's field considerably more open than usual due to the absences of Nathan Chen and Yuzuru Hanyu and the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
+Rizzo concluded his season at the 2022 World Championships.
 He finished tenth overall.